Valery Yemelyanov: Views and thought

-To destroy this threat, the priests of antiquity have long been cultivating and nurturing a stable criminal genotype of a hybrid nature, created over many, many centuries on the basis of crossing ancient professional dynasties of the criminal world of the black, yellow, and white races.
+To eliminate this threat, the ancient priests had long cultivated and nurtured a stable, hybrid criminal genotype, created over many centuries by interbreeding ancient professional criminal underworld dynasties of the black, yellow, and white races.

-Later, by 1994, this idea of Yemelyanov resulted in the formulation: "Jews are professional ancient criminals who have formed a certain race."
-According to Yemelyanov, the world is doomed to an eternal struggle between two almost cosmic forces – patriotic nationalists and "Talmudic Zionists."
+Later, by 1994, Yemelyanov's idea crystallized into the formulation: "Jews are professional ancient criminals who have formed a specific race."
+According to Yemelyanov, the world is doomed to an eternal struggle between two almost cosmic forces — patriotic nationalists and "Talmudic Zionists."

-According to Yemelyanov, since the emergence of the Jews, the core of world history has been the deadly struggle of the "Zionists" (Jews) and "Masons" with the rest of humanity, led by the "Aryans," in the struggle for world domination.
-The plan for this struggle was allegedly developed by the Jewish king Solomon.
-The idea of the sinister role of Solomon goes back to the pamphlet of the Russian mystic Sergei Nilus, one of the first publishers of The Protocols of the Elders of Zion.
-Yemelyanov claimed that Judaism required human sacrifice.
-His goal was to expose the plans of the "Zionist-Masonic concern", which allegedly planned to create a world state by the year 2000.
-Christianity, according to him, was created by the Jews specifically for the purpose of enslaving other peoples and serves as a powerful weapon in the hands of "Zionism."
-To Yemelyanov, Jesus was both an "ordinary Jewish racist" and a "Mason", while Prince Vladimir Svyatoslavich was endowed with Jewish blood.
-Only the "Aryan" world, led by Russia, could repulse "Zionism."
+According to Yemelyanov, since the emergence of the Jews, the core of world history has been the mortal struggle between Zionists (Jews) and Masons against the rest of humanity, led by Aryans, in a struggle for world domination.
+The plan for this struggle was allegedly devised by King Solomon.
+The concept of Solomon's sinister role dates back to a pamphlet by the Russian mystic Sergei Nilus, one of the first publishers of The Protocols of the Elders of Zion.
+Yemelyanov claimed that Judaism demands human sacrifice.
+His goal was to expose the plans of the "Zionist-Masonic concern," which allegedly plotted to create a world state by the year 2000.
+Christianity, according to him, serves as a powerful weapon in the hands of Zionism, created by the Jews specifically for the purpose of enslaving other peoples.
+To Yemelyanov, Jesus was simultaneously a "common Jewish racist" and a Mason, while Prince Vladimir was imbued with Jewish blood.
+Only the Aryan world, led by Russia, could resist Zionism.

-The Pamyat VASAMF headed by Yemelyanov declared that it spoke on behalf of "the majority of the indigenous population of each country in the world" and set its main goal as the struggle against the threat of the domination by "Jewish Nazism (Zionism)".
-The Front's ultimate goal was to establish in all countries of the world an "anti-Zionist and anti-Masonic dictatorship" that would not encroach on the features of the existing state systems.
+The Pamyat VASAMF, led by Yemelyanov, declared that it spoke on behalf of "the majority of the indigenous population of every country in the world" and set its primary goal as the struggle against the threat of domination by "Jewish Nazism (Zionism)."
+The Front's ultimate goal was to establish an "anti-Zionist and anti-Masonic dictatorship" in all countries of the world that would not encroach on the features of the existing state systems.
 The Front declared the beginning of a "racial struggle," presenting it as a struggle for democracy, designed to save the world from the horrors "already experienced by the peoples of Russia and Palestine."
-The Front showed special sympathy towards the Palestinians, calling them brothers in suffering from "genocide by Jewish Nazis" and declaring its support for the Palestine Liberation Organization.
-He declared Islam his faithful ally in this struggle.
+The Front showed particular sympathy for the Palestinians, calling them brothers in suffering from the "genocide perpetrated by Jewish Nazis" and declaring its support for the Palestine Liberation Organization.
+He declared Islam a staunch ally in this struggle.